 What happens to the money?

-All money received from the family or church will be set aside by the gift/memorial treasurer and held in escrow until the family decides how they wish to disperse the funds.
+All money received from the family or church will be set aside by the gift/memorial team and held in escrow until the family decides how they wish to disperse the funds.

 What memorials are available?